 Private Donor Scholarships.
 Most of these scholarship funds are provided by employers, private individuals, organizations, and corporations.
-In most cases, the private donor specifies the criteria used by the Scholarship Office to identify candidates for a particular scholarship.
+These scholarships are based on criteria established by the donor.
+The value of these awards varies as do the requirements for selection.

 University Scholarships.
 ASU enrolls the best students from Arizona and the nation and awards scholarships to top students based on their high school performance.
-High school students are automatically considered for merit-based institutional recruitment scholarships upon their admission to ASU.
+High school students are automatically considered for meritbased institutional recruitment scholarships upon their admission to ASU.
 Additionally, academic departments offer scholarships based on particular disciplines.
 Access www.asu.edu/fa/scholarships for a comprehensive search of scholarships for ASU students.